In a Good Way

 In a Good Way (我的自由年代 (Wǒ de zìyóu niáǹdài)) is a 2013 Taiwanese romantic television series produced by Sanlih.
 It stars Lego Lee, Lorene Ren, Jay Shih and Smile Weng.
 The original title literally translates as "My freedom years" which is in reference to Taiwan's government politics during the 1990s.
 The drama began filming on October 16, 2013 and finished on April 23, 2014.
-First episode began airing on Sanlih's channel SETTV on November 15, 2013 at its Friday 10:00 PM timeslot.
+The first episode began airing on Sanlih's channel SETTV on November 15, 2013 at its Friday 10:00 PM timeslot.
 The final episode aired on May 16, 2014 with 26 episodes total.

 The drama is set in the 1990s about University campus life and Taiwan's government political setting during that time era.

 Synopsis

 Lin Jia En, who had no plans to leave her small town encounters a life changing experience when she becomes bored at home and sneaks off to the big city.
 While looking for her friend Zheng Ren Wei to help her because she got robbed in Taipei, she meets big man on campus Liu Shan Feng.
 He helps her and takes an interest in her.
 The two soon fall in love.
 However his family's shady past comes between them.